 By the thirties, metal or gold and shell glasses were still in vogue.
-Pince-nez, rimless, bifocals and even the monocle was also still being worn by older men, waiters, and some refined women.
-The Oxford glasses which pinched like the pince-nez but featured a top bar that extended to the center or outside of the frame.
+Pince-nez, rimless frames, bifocals, and even the monocle were also still being worn by older men, waiters, and some refined women.
+The Oxford glasses which pinched like the pince-nez but featured a top bar that extended to the center or outside of the frame became a popular variation.

-The very round plastic or shell glasses remained trendy in the early 30s.
+The very round plastic or shell glasses also remained trendy in the early 30s.
 Rimless glasses in gold metal frames replaced most shell glasses for daytime use by the mid-30s.
-The perfectly round shape relaxed into a slightly more oval appearance or rounded octagon- round on top or bottom.
-The half-rim 1930s eyeglass was also increasing in popularity in the later years.
+The perfectly round shape also relaxed into a slightly more oval or rounded octagon octagon appearance – rounded on top or bottom.
+The half-rim 1930s eyeglass were also increasing in popularity in the later years.

-The eyewear trend of the 1930s was the increasing use of sunglasses by everyone, not just the nearsighted.
+The eyewear trend of the 1930s involved the increasing use of sunglasses by everyone, not just the nearsighted.

 New inventions in plastics made sunglasses especially popular in white or clear frames.
 They were filled with smoked grey, brown and green lenses.
-White sunglasses with green lenses were seen on many Hollywood stars in the last few years.
-The bridge moved up from the center to the top of the lens as well.
+White sunglasses with green lenses were seen on many Hollywood stars in the 1930s, and the bridge moved up from the center to the top of the lens as the trend developed.

-There was a brief trend for flower petal frame white sunglasses with the stars as well.
-They were a cheap novelty item sold at beaches on the west coast.
+There was a brief trend for flower petal frame white sunglasses with stars as well.
+These were a cheap novelty item sold at beaches on the West Coast.

-Rimless sunglasses in the aviator style were hugely popular in the mid to late 30s.
-The aviator shape had a deep bottom gap around the nose and a wide top.
+Rimless sunglasses in the aviator style became hugely popular in the mid to late 30s.
+This new aviator shape had a deep bottom gap around the nose and a wide top.
 The top frame would be filled in by clear plastic or held with a thin metal bridge over the nose piece.